lonycell/grafana.v7/contribute/developer-guide.md

 yarn e2e:dev
 ```

-## Configure Grafana for development
+## Configure ThingSPIN for development

 The default configuration, `grafana.ini`, is located in the `conf` directory.